gis-ops/dbscan-clustering/README.md

 With all the changes in place you browser should update itself automatically.
 If it doesn't happen then simply run `npm start` again.
-You will now be able to click the buttons which should start and stop spinning.
+You will now be able to click the buttons which should start and stop the spinner in the buttons.
-If you open your network console you will also see that requests are being made and if you are using the redux developer tools you will see that your redux store has been reduced with places categories.
+If you open your network console you will also see that requests are being made and if you are using the redux developer tools you will see that your redux store has been reduced with places categories after the API call has been made.
+But hang on, there is yet a little work to do.. the HERE API so far does not know which bounding box to look for places in.

-It should look something like this:
+Your application should look something like this:

 ![The map with places buttons](https://user-images.githubusercontent.com/10322094/63046979-be348280-bed3-11e9-8f41-9fe27711efdf.png 'The map with places buttons')